 The shinkansen is quick as always, and the drive is easy.
 More accurately, the driving is easy but I have no idea whereTF I am.
 I’m a little out-of-season for the usual touristy stuff, so a lot of things aren’t open yet for the summer, and all the snow recreation areas are closed.
-This makes things… tricky.
+This makes things… iffy.

 Excuse me~!
 Do you have any vacancies?